What can we learn from FRB 200428?: Appendix

 where

-After the burst, there is a precession left since $\omega=\sqrt{\Sigma_{i=x,y,z}\omega_{\rm i}'^{2}}$ is a constant.
-The evolution of the three Euler angles can be easily solved through the conservation of angular momentum \footnote{The derivation can also be found in many textbooks of theoretical mechanics.}, i.e.,
+After the burst, $\omega=\sqrt{\Sigma_{i=x,y,z}\omega_{\rm i}'^{2}}$ is a constant, only the precession should be left.
+The evolution of the three Euler angles can be easily solved through the conservation of angular momentum (e.g.,\citealt{1969mech.book.....L}), i.e.,

 where

 is the total angular momentum.

 Combining equations (\ref{eq20})-(\ref{eq22}) gives